Eucalyptus-Labs/KadenaDartSdk/README.md

   privateKey: 'pub_key',
 );

-// Take the Quicksign Request object as a JSON map final Map<String, dynamic> quicksignRequestJson = {
+// Take the Sign/Quicksign Request object as a JSON map final Map<String, dynamic> quicksignRequestJson = {
   "commandSigDatas": [
     {
-      "cmd": "Hello, World!",
+      "cmd": "Hello, World!", // This is not a valid stringified Pact Command Payload, be warned "sigs": [
-      "sigs": [
         {
           "pubKey":